magicbug/QTrigdoppler/README.md

 - Set subtones
 - Adjust RX offset

-## For Developers
+## WebSocket API (for Developers)

 The web API uses Flask-SocketIO for real-time communication.
 You can integrate it with your own applications by connecting to the Socket.IO endpoints.
-Available events:

-- `start_tracking`: Start satellite tracking
-- `stop_tracking`: Stop satellite tracking
-- `select_satellite`: Select a satellite by name
-- `select_transponder`: Select a transponder by name
-- `set_subtone`: Set subtone
-- `set_rx_offset`: Set RX offset in Hz
-- `get_status`: Get current application status

-# Developer notes
-## Compile using pyinstaller
-`pyinstaller --onefile QTrigdoppler.py --exclude PySide6 --exclude PyQt6 --splash images/splash.jpg`

-# WebSocket API Usage

-The QTrigdoppler server exposes a WebSocket API (using Flask-SocketIO) for real-time control and monitoring.
-You can connect to the server from a web browser or any Socket.IO-compatible client.
+All events are real-time and changes are reflected immediately in the desktop app and all connected clients.

-## Connecting to the Server
+### Connecting to the Server
 - By default, the server runs on port 5000.
 - To connect from another device on your local network, use: